Get PeakVisor App

 Dining

-There are close to 100 restaurants in the whole valley if you were to count them all.
-Jackson is big enough that you can get any type of fast food you want or an expensive fine-dining excursion.
-A quick search on the Internet will find exactly what you're looking for, but here are a few of my favorite spots around town.
+There are nearly 100 restaurants in the whole valley if you count them all.
+Jackson is big enough to get any fast food you want or an expensive fine-dining excursion.
+A quick search on the Internet will find what you're looking for, but here are a few of my favorite spots around town.

 • Pearl Street Bagels (145 W Pearl Ave., Jackson; and 1234 Ida Lane, Wilson).
-I love bagels so I was excited to have a good bagel joint in the valley.
-This is the spot to get breakfast, every day, with no exceptions.
+I love bagels and was excited to have a good bagel joint in the valley.
+Pearl Street is the spot to get breakfast daily, with no exceptions.
 Don’t give me any nonsense about bagels making you bloated — you will burn it off skiing.
 Breakfast here will fill you up until the Mangy Moose comes calling.
 Affordable, convenient, and charming, there are locations in Jackson and Wilson.

 • Corbet’s Cabin (top of the Tram Lift).
 This place is as legendary as the couloir below it.
 Luckily, it’s much less intimidating — unless there is a queue.
 Then I would choose Corbet’s Couloir any day!
-The bottom line is that the waffles here are incredible but there is often a huge line.
-So you’ll have to wait, or just go when it’s not crowded (think stormy weather).
+The bottom line is that the waffles here are incredible, but there is often a wait.
+So you’ll have to twiddle your thumbs and think positive waffle thoughts, or go when it’s not crowded (think stormy weather).

-• Teton Thai (7342 Granite Loop Rd, Teton Village).
-This is the best Thai food in the valley and affordable by Jackson standards.
+• Teton Thai (7342 Granite Loop Rd, Teton Village) is the best Thai food in the valley and is affordable by Jackson standards.

 • The Blue Lion (160 N Millward St, Jackson).
 This local establishment has been serving up the fine-dining experience for decades.
-Mostly American bistro-type food, they have local offerings on their menu like Elk and Trout.
+It’s primarily American bistro-type food with local offerings like Elk and Trout.
 Go here only if you’re not concerned about how much your meal costs.
 Oh, and make reservations.

 Jackson Hole Lodging

 Many folks choose to stay in Teton Village over Jackson.
-There are a plethora of options from condos to luxury hotels.
+There are a plethora of options, from condos to luxury hotels.
 It is a good choice for individuals and families looking for the ski-in-ski-out experience.
-The accommodation here is more expensive but avoiding the hassle of commuting each day is worth the extra money for many people.
-So convenience is a major advantage here.
+The accommodation here is more expensive, but avoiding the hassle of commuting each day is worth the extra money for many people.

-However, there is still one killer deal for serious skiers looking to stay in Teton Village.
+However, one killer deal remains for serious skiers looking to stay in Teton Village.
 Known simply as The Hostel, this legendary locale has been the temporary home to hundreds of thousands of skiers since it opened several decades ago.
-You shouldn’t be disappointed, but you need to book early because these rooms sell out fast.
+You won’t be disappointed, but book early because these rooms sell out fast.

 The main reasons to stay in Jackson are the following:

 • The ability to go out.
-Most of the best restaurants, bars, and other activities are in town.
-The town is pretty small, and you can usually walk to wherever you’re headed.
+The best restaurants, bars, and other activities are in town.
+The town is small, and you can usually walk to wherever you’re headed.

 • The old-west charm in Jackson is unmatched by the newly developed Teton Village.

-• Snow King, a small ski resort located right in Jackson within walking distance.
+• Snow King, a small ski resort in Jackson, is within walking distance.
 Sometimes they get dumped on while JHMR stays dry (more often the other way around).

 • All the shopping is nearby.

-• Despite the fact that Jackson is one of the most expensive zip codes in the United States (obviously, there are boutique accommodation options), there is still some affordable lodging in the valley, which is way cheaper, especially in the winter.
 As crowded as this place is in the winter, it’s busier in the summer.
 The hotel and resort infrastructure was built to accommodate the summer crowds (all five million of them) who visit the Teton National Park.
-That’s why there are a lot of winter beds.
+Therefore, a surplus of winter beds keeps prices down slightly.

-The only disadvantage of staying in Jackson is that you will have to commute to the resort each day you want to go skiing.
+The only disadvantage of staying in Jackson is that you must commute to the resort each day you want to go skiing.

 Events and Après-ski